tranhelen/tranhelen/_posts/2014-12-08-deliberate-practice.md

 <hr class="small">

-This list is very incomplete and I am by no means saying that you would become an expert in any of these topics very quickly.
+This list is very incomplete and I am by no means saying you would become an expert in any of these topics very quickly.
 Some designers have built entire careers based on just one of these topics however it might be helpful to explore a little of each topic to see what you like prior to specialization.
 Another thing to note: these are very obvious tracks.
 Complementary skill-sets for Product Designers could also include more knowledge about business, marketing and economics.

-I hope this post inspires you to better yourself through practice and find a complementary skill-set that will help your career as a Designer.
+I hope this post inspires you to better yourself through practice and find a complementary skill-set which will help your career as a Designer.
 I believe expanding your boundaries will keep you from becoming stagnant and bored.
 Not only does deliberate practice help you, but hopefully your practice could inspire or educate a whole generation of young designers.

 <blockquote class="large">
 	<p>The most difficult thing is the decision to act.
 The rest is merely tenacity.